THE TRUTH BEHIND DESIGNING AN EFFECTIVE WEBSITE IN 2020

 The biggest overlap I found in pursuing both Web and Graphic Design was the user experience component.
 When designing an effective website, creating a visually attractive website comes secondary to the function and efficacy of your website.

-THE BEST WEBSITE DESIGN PUTS THE USER FIRST
+THE BEST WEBSITE DESIGN IN 2020 PUTS THE USER FIRST

 What Purpose Does Your Website Serve?